'Goodbye to life, you will be killed': how detained protesters are bullied in Belarus

 We arrived at the Sovetskoye police station.
 On the street, everyone was put facing the fence, with their hands on the fence.
 And we stood near this wall until the next morning.
 We were periodically rearranged.
 They took me to the basement, where they confiscated my things, took my phone, and sent me back to this wall.

 Someone [behind the wall] drove up in a car and tried to turn on Tsoi “Changes”.
 And we heard how the police were talking among themselves that they should also be dragged here - along with "changes".
 Some girl was looking for a guy.
-She probably got on the roof of the car, because we saw her face behind the fence.
+She probably got on the roof of the car because we saw her face behind the fence.
 And the cops talked among themselves: "Look, there is some kind of mare, go drive her out of there!"
 They talk about people like that.

 The guys were beaten.
 One of them, apparently, had a broken rib.
 The girl had a broken leg - apparently, she was [injured] when they were taken.
 The most daring ones received first.
 Soon the police van drove up and started loading the guys there.
 Someone was clearly beaten there.
 Apparently, a lot of people were loaded there, and I heard: “Legs under you!
 Legs under you! ”, From there came blows and shouts.
-They were taken by paddy wagons somewhere.
+They were taken away by paddy wagons somewhere.

 In fact, not all freaks are there.
 We came across a "kind policeman" who said: "Well, well, while no one sees, you can write a text message home."
 I don’t know if this is such a role or if he’s really good, but I want to think that there is something human in them.

-Due to the influx of a huge number of people there was a complete mess.
+Due to the influx of a huge number of people, it was a complete mess.
 We were supposed to be placed in the CIP, but it turned out that there was no place there, and they decided to place us in a temporary detention center.
 There was no room in the IVS either, and then we were temporarily assigned to the so-called glass - a room a meter by a little less than a meter.
 The four of us were put in there.

 Then we were placed in a cell for two people.
 They gave out one mattress.
 In addition to the beds already occupied by the two women, the surfaces included a table, a bench and a floor.
 We slept who where: who was on the table - one might say on the bookshelf, who was on the mattress across.
 Probably, we did not eat for a day, but then we began to feed.